jdbosser/GPU-Acoustics/README.md

 ### Change model

 You can change the model by clicking "Upload 3D-model" in the top left corner.
 Only `.stl` files are supported currently.

+# Bugs

+Sometimes, the model wont show up in the left panel.
+This can be fixed by refreshing the page a couple of times.
+Why this happens stochastically, I have no idea ¯\_(ツ)_/¯

 # Citation